alecramsay/MM2/README.md

 Code for exploring Benjamin Plener Cover's [Two-Party Structural Countermandering](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3891735) (aka "MM2").

-## Congressional Apportionment
+## Base Apportionment

-The HH_Apportioner class implements the Huntington-Hill method used to apportion the representatives to states for the US Congress.
+The HH_Apportioner class implements the Huntington-Hill method used today to apportion representatives to states for the House based on a decennial census.
 It takes a census data as input: a list of dicts read from a CSV by DictReader (using `read_typed_csv()`).
 Examples are in the data/census/ directory.
 To apportion representatives to states based on a census, call the assign_first_N() method with a 435.